IBM/app-mod-journey/docs/details/uploadResultsManually.md

 4. When the upload is complete the page will automatically redirect to the recommendations page, and the new recommendations will be generated
 5. That's it!

-NOTE: After each upload the full recommendations for the wrokspace need to be regenerated.
+NOTE: After each upload the full recommendations for the workspace need to be regenerated.
 This is why it is faster to use the bulk upload if you have multiple files.